 Stay 1 night in Wanaka.

-Travel time Wanaka to Queenstown 70 km / 43 miles, 1 hour
+Travel time Wanaka to Queenstown – 1 hour

-Drive over the beautiful Crown Range, New Zealand’s highest State Highway, and admire the fantastic views along the way.
+Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the fantastic views along the way.
 Be sure to stop at historic Cardrona Hotel for a refreshment before your arrival into Queenstown, New Zealand’s adventure capital of the world.